johnkchow/herokunewrelic/README.md

 * https://golang.github.io/dep/docs/daily-dep.html
 * https://github.com/moovweb/gvm

-# How to setup on Heroku
+# How to setup on Heroku as a log drain

 Supposed that: